ishanpranav/postgresql-import/report.md

 (15 rows)
 ```

+The first 15 rows show a range of equity returns, and risk-free rates ranging
+from about 5 percent to as high as 9 percent.

 3. We can sort the observations in reverse chronological order, choosing only
   the most recent 15 years.